 For less experienced photographers in particular, help and advice are readily available from the broad experience of the other members, who produce colour and monochrome prints and projected digital images.
 Members use a wide range of cameras, lenses and other equipment from all the major manufacturers to cover subject matter ranging from wildlife to portraits, from architecture to street photography.

 "Preparing for Takeoff"

-Regular print and projected image competitions for both advanced workers and beginners help members to improve their photography – external ‘judges’ provide constructive criticism of our work – while photo ‘battles’ with other clubs allow us to compare our best photographs with a broader range of styles.
+Regular print and projected digital image (PDI) competitions, with sections for both advanced workers and for less proficient photographers, help members to improve their photography.
+Experienced external ‘judges’ provide constructive criticism of our work.
+In addition, photo ‘battles’ with other clubs enable us to compare our best photographs with a broader range of styles.
 We all continue to learn by seeing good (and sometimes not so good!) images.

 We hold a public exhibition of our work in a Hertford town centre venue each Autumn.
 Members are also invited to display their images free in the gallery on this website, and are given access to the dedicated Members' Area here.
 We post information and updates on our Twitter feed and Facebook page, and also have an active closed Facebook Group for members.

 In the Summer break members often arrange an informal programme of photographic and social events.
 And our occasional newsletter – the Viewfinder – provides information and offers a platform for opinions.

 The Club was founded in 1951, and is affiliated to the Photographic Alliance of Great Britain (PAGB) through the East Anglian Federation of Photographic Societies (EAF).
 For more information about the Club, its history and its significant events please see the about us page.